SCCapstone/SCChildcare/README.md

 ##Known Bugs
-  -Currently, the app will give an error page when selecting a provider with no permit data, this is an added page, by hitting back you can get to the correct page.
+  - If the server is down, but the device has connectivity, the app will crash
-  -If the server is down, but the device has connectivity, the app will crash -Some pages have incorrect parents, and the main search page is not storing the search data, giving an error
+  - Some pages have incorrect parents, and the main search page is not storing the search data, giving an error